WHAT IS AN INFRARED SAUNA?

 Individuals who are using prescription drugs should seek the advice of their personal physician or a pharmacist for possible changes in the drugs effect when the body is exposed to infrared waves or elevated body temperature.
 Diuretics, barbiturates and beta-blockers may impair the body’s natural heat loss mechanisms.
 Anticholinergics such as amitryptaline may inhibit sweating and can predispose individuals to heat rash or to a lesser extent, heat stroke.
 Some over-the-counter drugs, such as antihistamines, may also cause the body to be more prone to heat stroke.

 The core body temperature of children rises much faster than adults.
 This occurs due to a higher metabolic rate per body mass, limited circulatory adaptation to increased cardiac demands and the inability to regulate body temperature by sweating.
-When using with a child, operate at a lower temperature and for no more than 15 minutes at a time.
+When using Infrared Salt Sauna with a child, operate at a lower temperature and for no more than 15 minutes at a time.

 The ability to maintain core body temperature decreases with age.
 This is primarily due to circulatory conditions and decreased sweat gland function.
 The body must be able to activate its natural cooling processes in order to maintain core body temperature.
 When using with the elderly, operate at a lower temperature and for no more than 15 minutes at a time.